SEBA-Smart-Services/smartnet/batman_mesh_network/3g_reverse_ssh_test.md

 Most of these settings should work for any Australian SIM card, just modify the APN option to suit the vendor.

 3. Reboot
 4. ssh back in and check internet connection, eg `ping google.com`.
-If no connection, check `logread` for hints, for example, he following output indicates a connection is established but the APN/authentication is incorrect and the provider terminates:
+If no connection, check `logread` for hints, for example, the following output indicates a connection is established but the APN/authentication is incorrect and the provider terminates:

   ```
   Wed Sep  6 17:43:02 2017 daemon.info pppd[22863]: Serial connection established.